IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## What words do the phonetic segments that carry the labels *s*, *z*, *S* or *Z* in the *ae* `emuDB` occur in and what is their phonetic context? {#sec:app-chap-useCases-q3}

-As with the previous use cases, the initial step is to query the database to extract the relevant segments as shown in R Example \@ref(rexample:usecases_uc3query).
+As with the previous use cases, the initial step is to query the database to extract the relevant segments as shown in the R code snippet below.

 ```r